Pearlie7/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su + user'sname	- Use to switch user whoami + enter	- To show the username of the current users
+su + user'sname	- Use to switch user whoami + enter	- To show the username of the current user cat + /cat/group - To show the current user's groupss